roni-kreinin/turtlebot4_manual/software/sensors.md

 ### Installing

 The OAK-D drivers are installed by default on all TurtleBot 4's.
-To manuall install, follow the instructions on the DepthAI ROS [github](https://github.com/luxonis/depthai-ros/tree/main#getting-started).
+To manually install, follow the instructions on the DepthAI ROS [github](https://github.com/luxonis/depthai-ros/tree/main#getting-started).

 ### Running